-he March/April edition of Justice+Art features the work of our 2026 Artist in Residence: Paola Mendoza.
-Paola is a prolific creator who immigrated from Colombia when she was three years old.
+The March/April edition of Justice+Art features the work of our 2026 Artist in Residence: Paola Mendoza.
+Mendoza is a prolific creator who immigrated from Colombia when she was three years old.
 She has dedicated her energy to making art and organizing movements to uplift the stories and cultural impact of humans from across the world.
-Paola embraces the idea that “art is a hammer with which to shape reality,” and her fine art, films, books and performance pieces all uplift her passion for justice and the beauty that cannot be contained by borders.
-We hope you enjoy these selections which represent a small sample of Paola’s extensive body of work.
+Mendoza embraces the idea that “art is a hammer with which to shape reality,” and her fine art, films, books and performance pieces all uplift her passion for justice and the beauty that cannot be contained by borders.
+We hope you enjoy these selections which represent a small sample of Mendoza’s extensive body of work.

 Watch the video on Instagram.